 - In the second season of Game Dogs they're called "game makes you" when they meet the new Russian owners.

 - From Yu-Gi-Oh!
 The Abridged Series episode 52: In Soviet Cyber World rules screw you.

-- Twice in SF Debris's review of the ST:TNG episode "The Naked Now", referring to the Soviet-built ship Tsiolkovsky:
+- Twice in Chuck's review of the ST:TNG episode "The Naked Now", referring to the Soviet-built ship Tsiolkovsky:

-(as Picard) You know, number one, in your country, you send ships into space, but in Soviet Russia, ship sends YOU into space!
+Chuck (as Picard): You know, number one, in your country, you send ships into space, but in Soviet Russia, ship sends YOU into space!